 If your family struggles to stay organized and clutter-free, I’ve written a book just for you.
 It’s called Minimalism for Families and it will help you begin and continue living a minimalist lifestyle with your family.

 Here’s to you and every family making room for what matter most.
 In your home, in your mind, and in your heart.

-Zoë Kim blogs at The Minimalist Plate where she inspires others to live an intentional life by owning less, creating new habits, and cultivating opportunities to give.
+Zoë Kim blogs at Raising Simple where she inspires others to live an intentional life by owning less, creating new habits, and cultivating opportunities to give.

 Her new book, Minimalism for Families, comes with a whole bunch of family-based bonuses if you pre-order now.
 I was happy to provide an endorsement for it.